defold/defold.github.io/manuals/extensions-defold-sdk.md

 ---
+brief: This manual describes how to work with the Defold SDK when creating native extensions.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["The Defold SDK","Usage"]
 title: Native extensions - Defold SDK
-brief: This manual describes how to work with the Defold SDK when creating native extensions.
+toc: '["The Defold SDK","Usage"]'
 ---

 # The Defold SDK